GGWirelessConnect/GGBluetoothKit/README_en.md

 ## License

-GGBluetooth is released under the MIT license.
-See [LICENSE]((https://github.com/itmarsung/GGBluetoothKit/blob/master/LICENSE) for details.
+GGBluetoothKit is released under the MIT license.
+See [LICENSE](https://github.com/itmarsung/GGBluetoothKit/blob/master/LICENSE) for details.

 ## issues and star